Historical Markers in Madison County, Illinois

 Madison County Timeline

-This timeline provides a condensed summary of the historical journey of Madison County, Illinois.
+This timeline provides a concise overview of the key events in the history of Madison County, Illinois.

 - 1805 - Madison County is established by an act of the Illinois Territory Legislature.